 - The emotional, physical, and financial stability of each parent

-When parents cannot decide upon the best custody arrangement, they can meet with a mediator or allow the court to decide.
-Many couples prefer to use a mediator as it allows them to have come control in the decision-making process.
-As Birmingham family law attorneys, we understand that your most valuable asset is your relationship with your children.
+When parents cannot decide upon the best arrangement, they can meet with a mediator or allow the court to decide.
+Many couples prefer to use a mediator as it allows them to have some control in the decision-making process.
+As Birmingham family law attorneys, we at the Zwiebel Law Firm understand that your most valuable asset is your relationship with your children.
 We can help you prove your stability and the benefits of your home so the court considers custody favorably.
 Contact us today online or by phone at 205-623-1001.